What is the Difference Between Optical Synchronization and Wire Synchronization in Safety Light Curtains?

 In some cases, hybrid models supporting both optical and wire synchronization are available, giving users the flexibility to switch modes depending on the environment.

-High-performance safety light curtain
+safety light curtain sensor cross-section dimensions

 Product series